Northern Madagascar is home to a wide range of habitats including montane rainforest, limestone tsingy, remote beaches and idyllic islands.

 The hub of the northern mainland is the town of Diego-Suarez where most people will fly into to access the two main national parks on the mainland.
 Firstly we have Montagne D'Ambre National Park.
 This volcanic massif and its surrounding forests are now one of the country’s best examples of ecotourism which invites local community participation in planning and management.
 Thousands of acres of montane rainforest are home to extraordinary plant and animal life and one of the most visitor-friendly of the island’s protected areas with broad trails and a cooler climate.
 Our pick on accommodation here is the lovely Litchi Tree.

-You then have further south the stark contrast of Ankarana National Park.
+Further south you have the stark contrast of Ankarana National Park.
 Ankarana is an island of limestone Tsingy amidst dry deciduous and riverine forest.
 The limestone massif is penetrated by numerous caves and canyons.
 In addition to the Tsingy and forest, you can visit the Lac Vert (a beautiful crater lake), Andrafiabe Cave and Crocodile Cave, home to the world’s only cave-dwelling crocodiles.
-Our top picks of accommodation here are Iharana Bush Camp and Ankarana Lodge.
+Our top pick of accommodation here is Iharana Bush Camp.

-If you are combining these to parks and looking for relaxing time, then the next logical stop would be Nosy Be and it's surrounding islands and beaches.
+If you are combining Montagne D'Ambre and Ankarana National Park and looking for relaxing time, then the next logical stop would be Nosy Be and it's surrounding islands and beaches.
 Nosy Be itself is home to many larger resorts that do cater for mainly Italian and French markets, we tend to recommend visiting one of the more remote islands or beaches in this area.
 Our top picks to consider are Eden Lodge, Tsara Komba, Contstance Tsarabanjina and on Nosy Be itself if you wish to be there Palm Beach.